 The hotel is in the heart of the historic Broadway Theater District.
-During your stay here, you can visit iconic L.A. landmarks like the Staples Center, LA Fashion District, and Los Angeles Convention Center.
-If you would prefer to experience the Hollywood movie theaters, you can take a short 7 miles drive.
+You can visit iconic L.A. landmarks like the Staples Center, LA Fashion District, and Los Angeles Convention Center during your stay here.
+If you prefer to experience the Hollywood movie theaters, you can take a short 7 miles drive.